Grace Alekhine: Life with Alekhine

 Grace, the widow of Freeman, had won a minor chess tournament in Tokyo, and played Alexander Alekhine in a simultaneous exhibition at Tokyo 1933.
 Her prize was one of Alekhine's books.
 She asked him to sign the book and their relationship developed from that moment.

 They were married on 26 March 1934 at Villefranche-sur-Mer, near Nice, France.
 She was 16 years older than her husband and wealthy, with a magnificent chateau called La Chatellenie Saint-Aubin-le-Cauf, a few miles southwest of Dieppe in Normandy, and an art studio in Paris.

 In 1935, she finished outside the top four in the French Championship (Paulette Schwartzmann won) in Paris.
 In April 1936, she with her husband came to Sofia (Alekhine's Simultaneous Exhibition).

 Both competed at Hastings in 1936/7 when he won the Premier and she won 3rd prize in the 3rd Class Morning A. They both came to Plymouth in 1938 for the Golden Jubilee Congress, where they attended a civic reception in their honour.

 During World War II, the Nazis took over their chateau and looted it.
 She moved to Paris.
 Alekhine was free to travel, but no exit visa was given to Grace.
 He was effectively exiled to Portugal while Grace elected to remain in France to monitor the welfare of her various properties at the mercy of the invaders.
 She even found time to compete in the Paris Championship of 1944 when she became the Ladies Champion.

 After World War II, she sold her chateau under American Embassy protection.
 She spent her final years in her studio in Paris, but visited St. Ives, Cornwall, where she was a member of the local chess club.

 In the early 1950s, she was visited in Paris by her granddaughter Roberta Peeke: the young woman was invited to address her as "Lady Grace".
-She died in Paris, 1956 and was buried next to Alexander in the Cimetière du Montparnasse, Paris, to where Alekhine's body had been transferred from Portugal after a long campaign she had led.
+She died at the American Hospital of Paris in Paris on 21 February 1956, and was buried next to Alexander in the Cimetière du Montparnasse, Paris, to where Alekhine's body had been transferred from Portugal after a long campaign she had led.
 Her grave misspells her maiden name as Wishar.

-After she died on 21 February 1956, the notes in Alekhine's handwriting were allegedly found in 1956 in her effects to prove he wrote the six-part Pariser Zeitung article, entitled Aryan and Jewish Chess, published in March 1941 (which criticises Jewish chess strategy for being defensive and praises Aryan strategy for its aggression).
+After her death, the notes in Alekhine's handwriting were allegedly found in 1956 in her effects to prove he wrote the six-part Pariser Zeitung article, entitled Aryan and Jewish Chess, published in March 1941 (which criticises Jewish chess strategy for being defensive and praises Aryan strategy for its aggression).
 Although Grace was raised in a Protestant family and her mother, Marie Ida (née Smith) Wishaar, was an Episcopalian from New York, some writers have asserted that she had Jewish ancestry (surviving the Nazi occupation of France by residing with her husband in Rio de Janeiro, Brazil).
 Her son was raised an Episcopalian, and it is unlikely she practiced Judaism.